Category: Tech Help

 To take advantage of G-mee Call Block, download the app from our website to your G-mee Connect and install it to the handset.
 The app is not included on the Google Playstore, but it is safe to download and install directly from us.
-Please only download it from this link.

 Every phone network provider has a different address that your phone needs to use to access the providers data network.

 It’s called an APN (Access Point Name) setting.